pangudijr/pangudijr/README.md

 - 👋 Hi, I’m @pangudijr
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently a professional data analyst and researcher with almost 2 years working experience in start up companies holding multiple responsibilities
-- 📫 How to reach me: pangudijr.github.io/me
+- 📫 How to reach me: pangudi.jatirahardi@gmail.com or https://pangudijr.github.io/me

 <!---
 pangudijr/pangudijr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.